Fantastic Nature, Wildlife & More In Beautiful Coastal Virginia

 Bacon's Rebellion

 They fought side by side against the Landed Gentry.
-The oppressive conditions and poor treatment affected them all.
-As a result, they fought against it together.
-They were united.
+They were all affected by the oppressive conditions and poor treatment.
+As a result, they fought it together.
+They united and directly fought back against the powerful who were harming them.
 The ruling class was horrified.
-Sadly, it didn't last.

 Ultimately, Bacon's Rebellion is a critical event in American history.
 Along with smaller rebellions helped cement the concept of race.